external-secrets/external-secrets/docs/guides-datafrom-rewrite.md

 * Lack of ability to do lookaheads or lookbehinds;
 * Lack of negation expressions;
-* Lack of support to conditionl branches;
+* Lack of support for conditional branches;
-* Lack of support to possessive repetitions.
+* Lack of support for possessive repetitions.

 A list of compatibility and known limitations considering other commonly used regexp frameworks (such as PCRE and PERL) are listed [here](https://github.com/google/re2/wiki/Syntax).